 The Oasis Church operates the Oasis Food Truck Program that serves disadvantaged school children in low-income neighborhoods in Davidson County.
-The agency currently focuses on Carter-Lawrence Elementary and Kirkpatrick Elementary.
-It is Oasis's goal "to not let any child go hungry, so they are providing every student at the two schools with a bag of nutritious and easy to prepare food to take home on weekends and school vacations."
+The agency currently focuses on Carter-Lawrence Elementary.
+It is Oasis's goal "to not let any child go hungry, so they are providing every student at the school with a bag of nutritious and easy to prepare food to take home on weekends and school vacations."
 A typical food bag includes cereal, peanut butter, canned vegetables and meats, pastas, and various snacks aimed at providing meals for the whole family.